Meteorites

 A meteorite containing chondrules (courtesy of the Planetary Data Center).

 The oldest of the stone meteorites are the carbonaceous meteorites.
-They contain silicates, carbon compounds (giving them their dark color), and a surprisingly large amount of water (about 22%).
+They contain silicates, carbon compounds (giving them their dark color), and a surprisingly large amount of water (about 22% of their mass).
 They are probably chips of C-type asteroids.
 Some of the carbonaceous meteorites have organic molecules called amino acids.
 Amino acids can be connected together to form proteins that are used in the biological processes of life.
 There is the possibility that meteorites like these may have been the seeds of life on the Earth.
 In addition, these type of meteorites may have provided the inner planets with a lot of water.
 The terrestrial planets may have been so hot when they formed that most of the water in them at formation evaporated away to space.
-The impact of millions to billions of carbonaceous meteorites in the early solar system may have replenished the water supply on the terrestrial planets.
+The impact of millions to billions of carbonaceous meteorites (and comets) in the early solar system may have replenished the water supply on the terrestrial planets.

-About 10 to 12% of the stones are from the crust of differentiated parent objects.
+About 10% to 12% of the stones are from the crust of differentiated parent objects.
 Therefore, they are younger (only 4.4 billion years old).
 The lighter-colored stones are chips from the S-type of asteroids.

 iron meteorite